cea-hpc/modules/doc/source/modulefile.rst

 Compatibility with Lmod Tcl modulefile
 --------------------------------------

-The :file:`modulecmd.tcl` program supports Tcl modulefile written for Lmod, the alternative :command:`module` implementation developed in Lua.
+The :file:`modulecmd.tcl` program supports Tcl modulefile or modulerc written for Lmod, the alternative :command:`module` implementation developed in Lua.
 Such modulefiles can be evaluated by Modules without raising error.
 Differences between the two implementations are listed below.

 The ``add-property``, ``remove-property`` and ``extensions`` modulefile commands are evaluated as a *no-operation* command.
 No error is obtained if